Ntsekees/Predilex/FORMAT.md

 # FORMAT

-The Predilex data presents itself in the form of a grid with many named columns, and rows each representing a different entry, dedicated to one semantic predicate, or ‘sememe’.
+The Predilex data presents itself in the form of a grid with many named columns, and rows each representing a different entry, dedicated to one semantic predicate, or ‘*sememe*’.

 The two first rows constitute the header, giving out the names of each column: on the first row (hidden in the ODS template file) is a shortened code name, and on the second row a longer, ‘full’ name for the column.